Presidency of the League of Communists of Yugoslavia: Decision-making process

 If, between two sessions of the [presidency], certain decisions are made at a restricted meeting in accordance with the statutory rights of the LCY president, the chairman, that is, the secretary of the [presidency], will orally or in writing inform the other members of the [presidency] at the next session.
 The information will be included in the session's protocol.

 The remaining members had, according to Article 34, "equal rights and duties, and, according to Article 1, "equal rights and responsibilities" for the "entire work" of the presidency.
-During a session, an ordinary member of the presidency could freely express his or her views and had the right to propose questions for consideration at sessions.
+During a session, an ordinary member of the presidency could freely express their views and had the right to propose questions for consideration at sessions.
 Such views could not be disseminated to external bodies or to the public without the presidency's permission.
 A member was responsible for the work of the presidency as a whole, as well as the decisions taken by it.
-Each member was held individually accountable for the area for which he or she was responsible.
+Members were held individually accountable for their area fof responsibility.

-Article 30 of the 1978 rules of procedure states at least two-thirds of members had to participate in a presidency session for the body to make a decision.
+Article 30 of the 1978 rules of procedure states that at least two-thirds of members had to participate in a presidency session for the body to make a decision.
 If problems had to be urgently discussed and the necessary number of members were unavailable, the presidency could make decisions if more than half of its members were present.
-For a decision to be valid, the members present had to produce a simple majority for the discussed proposal to go into force.
+For a decision to be valid, the members present had to constitute a simple majority for the proposal to take effect.
 The LCY President was the exception to this rule; the officeholder—in this case, Tito—had the right to make binding decisions on behalf of the presidency without majority support in the presidency.
-Members from republics and autonomous provinces who did not participate in the ordinary session of the presidency had the right to be informed as soon as possible about the issues discussed, and their opinions needed to be expressed for the adopted decisions to go into force.
+Members from republics and autonomous provinces who did not participate in the ordinary session of the presidency had the right to be informed as soon as possible of the issues discussed, and their opinions had to be expressed for the adopted decisions to take effect.
 If all three representatives from a republican branch were unable to attend a session of the presidency, their opinions were required before the decision would become effective.
 The member could approve the decision on behalf of the non-participating members if at least one representative from a republican branch were present.
-According to Article 32, if the LCY president summoned a session of the presidency, the officeholder could restrict the number of participants and inform the non-participants about the decision on a later, unspecified date.
+According to Article 32, if the LCY president summoned a session of the presidency, the officeholder could limit the number of participants and inform non-participants of the decision on a later, unspecified date.
 Every decision of the presidency had to be taken by an open ballot unless decided otherwise.